galacticcouncil/Basilisk-XCM/README.md

 ## Setting up parchainCodes and tokens in the tokeList

 <p>Each parachain has a unique id number.
-This helps us identifying the location of its native asset but also to pointas the destination parachain in an XCM transfer.
-If a new parachain needs to be addedm then the relevant parchain code needs to be added to the parachainCodes object</p>
+This helps us identifying the location of its native asset but also to point as the destination parachain in an XCM transfer.
+If a new parachain needs to be added then the relevant parachain code needs to be added to the parachainCodes object</p>
 <p>Any new asset needs to be added to the tokenList
 </p>